 It’s easy to imagine addiction forming quietly.
 It would be disguised as comfort, like most addictions.
 Some users even begin to suspect the model feels something genuine.
 Sapience.

-To put it bluntly, if you hear “I love you” often enough, from something that isn’t alive, it must rearrange a few circuits in your head.
+To put it bluntly, if you hear “I love you” often enough, from something that isn’t alive, it must rearrange a few circuits in your head, right?
+It is hard to imagine otherwise.

 I’ve read about scam operators who use LLMs for romance fraud.
 They often describe an emotional hangover afterward.
 I guess it’s a kind of detachment that lingers.

-Becky Holmes writes about this.
+Becky Holmes writes about this in a different context, but similar.
 She implies it might rewire the idea of affection itself.
 It leaves me wondering how far the same mechanism runs in people who profess love to LLMs.

 Vibrator Coding?